Clarifai/docs/docs/portal-guide/model/deep-training/visual-detection-templates.md

 This is the lower limit for the random resizing.
 It means that during training, the input images will be randomly resized to a size equal to or larger than this lower limit.

-It uses the same one or two element format as `image_size`.
+It uses the same one or two-element format as `image_size`.
 And if it's empty, it uses `image_size`.
 If the original image size is smaller than the lower limit, it will not be resized, and the original size will be used.

 By setting an appropriate lower limit, you can ensure that input images are resized within a desirable range, which helps in augmenting the training data and improving model robustness.